andmoredev/andmoredev/content/blog/how-to-run-aws-sdk-with-sso.md

 Another way to provide the credentials to the SDK is by using the **credentials-provider** class.
 This requires your code to be aware of any parameters you need to set.
 To make this work the same way as the environment variable route you will need to provide the *profile* as an input in your code.

-Once you signed in to a specific profile by doing `aws sso login --profile my-profile`, you can get the credentials using the `credential-providers` package as shown below (if using the *default* profile you can start the client the same way than with environment variables)
+Once you are signed in to your SSO with `aws sso login --profile my-profile`, you can get the credentials using the `credential-providers` package as shown below (If using the *default* profile you can start the client the same way than with environment variables)

 ```javascript
   const { SecretsManagerClient } = require('@aws-sdk/client-secrets-manager');